Family of K-96 crash victim speaks out

 “We’re not gonna have any holidays, birthdays or even Mother’s Days with her,” Plummer said.

-Plummer says the pain of both Stein’s and Evan’s deaths are made worse by the fact their children are too young to comprehend the situation.
+Plummer says the pain of both Stein’s and Evan’s deaths is made worse by the fact their children are too young to comprehend the situation.

 “We’re going to keep their presence alive and make sure that Layne will remember Christian and Emily for who they are,” Shelby Hoag, Stein’s aunt, said.